Tenryu Rayz Baitcasting Rods

 To get a sense of what the Spectra baitcaster would be like, I did put one of my BFS reels on my RZS51LL spinning rod.
 Wow!
 What a nice rod.
 I have since gotten confirmation from a guy who may be as crazy as I am (he did the same with his Spectra spinning rod).
 He then ordered the Spectra baitcaster and confirmed that it is indeed as good as I thought it would be..."the accuracy is amazing and so smooth."

-Tenryu says that the new Spectra RZ51LL-BC is a rod for experts.
+Tenryu says that the Spectra RZ51LL-BC is a rod for experts.
 It is just a little bit stiffer and just a little bit faster than the 2020 Rayz models.
 The rod's designer told me that with the Rayz models it was a little easier to feel just when to release the lure but the Spectra would deliver more accuracy.
 For expert anglers fishing mountain stream bait finesse, accuracy is key.

 Model